 The dramatic technological innovations of the past few decades have substantially altered the manner in which diseases are diagnosed and managed.
 In this era of modern-technologically based medicine, one of the primary principles of compassionate and patient centered care is often overshadowed by the results of imaging studies and laboratory tests.
-Quality medical care requires a combination of comprehensive scientific knowledge along with sophisticated communication skills effective communication strategies, namely proper interpersonal communication skills, listening skills and interviewing skills.
+Quality medical care requires a combination of comprehensive scientific knowledge along with sophisticated communication skills

+This course aims to train students in the art of 'treating the patient and not the disease' by using effective communication strategies, namely proper interpersonal communication skills, listening skills and interviewing skills.
 Students will also learn how to incorporate the broader psychological and social context of the patient into an understanding of the patient's overall health.
 In addition, students will learn through example case studies how to properly and professionally handle various clinical situations and difficult patients.